Updated June 12, 2023

 |Unit Testing||The developers mainly do unit testing.
 Now, being worked on real browsers and interacting with UI based on current existing functionality, Selenium is less preferred than PhantomJS for unit testing.||Developers also preferred PantomJS as code can be written by selecting the HTML element while developing the UI.
 It also becomes an essential tool for unit testing.|

 |Smoke Testing||Selenium is used for smoke testing verifying critical changes.
 Selenium IDE is a prototyping tool and would not be suitable for creating and maintaining complex test suites.
 You have to use a web driver and other features for the same.||PhantomJS is a perfect and ideal choice for smoke-testing web apps.
 It blends smoothly into the development workflow.|

 |Simplicity||Selenium is mainly associated with extensive documentation which is simply clear and easy to understand||PhantomJS is a scripted, headless browser used for automation.
 It can also be learned, but Selenium has a broader documentation aspect than PhantomJS.|

-After comparing Selenium and PhantomJS over a range of factors, it can be concluded that the selection of any of the testing framework depends entirely on the features that best fit the project needs, as each one has its own pros and cons.
+After comparing Selenium and PhantomJS over a range of factors, it can be concluded that the selection of any testing framework depends entirely on the features that best fit the project’s needs, as each has pros and cons.
 As both Selenium and PhantomJS are perfect in their roles, understanding their unique capabilities would help them decide which one to choose.
-Thus, based on the project need, type of browsers, time of work, and all the other discussed aspects, any one of these tools should be selected to reach the desired goal.
+Thus, any of these tools should be selected to reach the desired goal based on the project need, type of browsers, time of work, and all the other discussed aspects.

 This has been a guide to Differences Between Selenium vs PhantomJS.
-Here we also discuss the Selenium vs PhantomJS head to head comparison, key differences, along with infographics and a comparison table.
+Here we also discuss the Selenium vs PhantomJS head-to-head comparison, key differences, infographics, and a comparison table.
 You may also look at the following articles to learn more –